enketo/enketo/packages/enketo-express/tutorials/developing-with-kpi.md

 2. Edit `./packages/enketo-express/config/config.json` and update the following sections:
     - `app name`: will be displayed in Enketo's homepage and is useful to verify if the running version accessible through `ee.kobo.local` is the correct one.
     - `server url`: empty value allows Enketo to connect to the local server without specifying a URL.
+    - set redis `password` to match your KoboToolbox Redis settings.
+You can find the password set during KoboToolbox setup by running in `kobo-install` folder:
+    ```bash
+        cat .run.conf | grep redis_password
+    ```
     - example:
         ```json
         {